Teal-and-Orange-Peel/reddit-place-script-2022/README.md

 ### Do coordinates and images have to be exact?

 - Yes, it must be pixel perfect.
 Coordinates that are even a single pixel off will cause bot instances to overwrite each other.

-Images are drawn at a pixel-scale, where 1 pixel = 1 tile.
+### What scale are the images drawn at?

+- Images are pixel-for-tile.
+1 pixel = 1 tile.
+(Make sure to get images directly from #place-battle-plan!
+It's very important that all images are exactly the same, even slight differences between bot operators will cause the bots to overwrite each other).